Wondering how to style a French braid? We tapped an expert to break down how to get the look the right way.

 Put your short hair to work with this cropped ponytail.
 Flat iron your hair until it’s perfectly straight, then get to braiding.
 Once the braid reaches the neck, secure it with a transparent hair elastic.
 The look is unexpected, not to mention the perfect opportunity to mix up your signature style.

 Are you still mourning the days of the headband’s peak popularity?
-Recreate the style with a tight braid located about an inch back from the hairline.
+Recreate the style with tight braids located right on the hairline.

 Here’s a slight variation on the Dutch braid pigtails we talked about before.
 Instead of braiding all the way to the ends, leave your pigtails loose.
 We like to backcomb each one, adding in a little texturizing spray to ensure they look particularly voluminous.